Need Insulation for your rental? We’ve got you covered!

 What is the required level for insulation?

 Insulation requirements are measured by R-value.
 R-value is a measure of resistance to heat flow.
-The higher the R-value, the better the insulation.
+The higher the R-value, the more high-performing it is.

 Minimum R-values vary across New Zealand.
-Use the map below to check what zone your property is in.
+Check out the map of climate zones to see where your property falls.

-Our team will be able to assess your property and advise on the best insulation options to ensure you’re compliant.
+Unsure?
+Not to worry, our team will be able to assess your property’s insulation needs and advise on the best insulation options to ensure you’re compliant.

 Zone 1: